ckesanapalli/davidschirduan.github.io/_posts/2017-12-12-coilBoundPrint.md

 Most RPG products are designed for books.
 The nicer ones have tabs along the side to aid navigation, or present information in spreads for easy reading.
 Beautiful works of art spread across the pages, and handy tables are clean and simple.

-[Maze of the Blue Medusa](http://satyr.press/) is a great example.
-The book is beautiful, and although they did a lot of great work with the PDF, it still isn't **nearly** as easy to use as the physical book...too bad the book is out of print and unavailable!

 So what can you do if you own the PDF of a cool RPG product?

 ## Loose Pages (10 cents a page)